The Absence of Metamorphosis

 —

-This “Presence in Absence” piece questions whether or not the absence of metamorphosis can affect the idea of progression, and if it can help in finding other (forward) movements.
+This “Presence in Absence” Piece one questions whether or not the absence of metamorphosis can affect the idea of progression, and if it can help in finding other (forward) movements.
 Neoteny as a kind of survival strategy.

 This performative research is based on the axolotl – originally a “Black” amphibian from Lake Xochimilco in Mexico-City.